tanberry/samples/terraform-getting-started.md

 ## Configure and initialize your environment

-After downloading and installing Terraform and Docker, the next step is to create your working directory and a configuration file.
+After installing Terraform and Docker, the next step is to create your working directory and a configuration file.

-1. Create a new directory on your local machine and navigate to the new directory.
+1. In your console or terminal create a new directory on your local machine and navigate to the new directory.

 ```shell
 $ mkdir terraform-demo